How to make compost and attract wildlife to your garden

-I may be somewhat obsessive about compost, but why not?
-It’s an incredible resource.
+Compost is an incredible resource.
 So make your garden a closed system.
 Compost all of your garden and appropriate household waste, and avoid artificial fertilisers – they are unnecessary and unkind to the environment.

 Fresh material (top layer)

-Snails don’t always cause damage, are pretty and provide an important source of food for mammals and birds.
+- Snails don’t always cause damage, are pretty and provide an important source of food for mammals and birds.
 The brown-lipped banded snail is often found living in fresh compost material.

-Slugs are reviled by many, yet are key to the decomposition cycle and a food source for other animals.
+- Slugs are reviled by many, yet are key to the decomposition cycle and a food source for other animals.
 Species such as the large black often live in compost bins, eating fresher material.

-White-legged millipedes (the familiar black millipedes) are frequently found in compost bins, where they feed on decaying food and vegetation.
+- White-legged millipedes (the familiar black millipedes) are frequently found in compost bins, where they feed on decaying food and vegetation.

-Fruitflies can regularly be seen around compost heaps and provide a useful food source for small spiders.
+- Fruitflies can regularly be seen around compost heaps and provide a useful food source for small spiders.
 The larvae eat rotting vegetation.

 Early decomposition (middle layer)

-Fungi start to appear as soil quality improves.
+- Fungi start to appear as soil quality improves.
 You may see the shaggy ink cap both on the lawn and in your compost bin.

-Common toads are declining rapidly in British gardens.
+- Common toads are declining rapidly in British gardens.
 Open compost heaps provide valuable daytime retreats for them, as well as prime hibernation sites in winter.

-Wood mice are the most common garden mammal, and live and breed in compost heaps.
+- Wood mice are the most common garden mammal, and live and breed in compost heaps.
 When you break up your heap, look for tunnels and seed stores.

 Advanced decomposition (bottom layer)

-Earthworms are vital to a good compost heap – they eat their own weight each day.
+- Earthworms are vital to a good compost heap – they eat their own weight each day.
 Brandlings are the main species you’ll see.

-Rose chafers are a delight in any garden.
+- Rose chafers are a delight in any garden.
 Their C-shaped larvae live in rotting material and wood, and are often found in compost bins.

-Centipedes are important garden predators and regularly colonise compost heaps.
+- Centipedes are important garden predators and regularly colonise compost heaps.
 Some species burrow though the heap to hunt small invertebrates.

-STEVE’S TOP TIPS: Handy hints to make the most of composting.
+How to make the most of composting

-Use an old-fashioned open heap as well as bins (if space permits) to increase the diversity of wildlife in your garden.
+- Use an old-fashioned open heap as well as bins (if space permits) to increase the diversity of wildlife in your garden.

-Put coarser material on your open heap and only remove rotten material irregularly.
+- Put coarser material on your open heap and only remove rotten material irregularly.
 It’s best to do this at the end of the winter (but look out for anything living in the heap).

-Create different types of compost heap.
+- Create different types of compost heap.
 Pile sticks and hedge cuttings under bushes and in corners and let them rot.
 Keep these heaps moist – they provide habitat for many creatures that feed on rotting wood.

-Chop up plant material to increase rates of decomposition.
+- Chop up plant material to increase rates of decomposition.
 Garden shredders are extremely useful (electric models tend to be slower and less powerful).
 You will be amazed by how much you need to shred, so buy the most powerful machine you can.

-Retain some compost for your next heap.
+- Retain some compost for your next heap.
 This valuable source of worms, bacteria and other creatures will kick-start the new cycle of decomposition.

-Urinate on your compost heap at every opportunity.
+- Urinate on your compost heap at every opportunity.
 Urine is a rich source of nitrogen and phosphates, which increase rates of breakdown.
 Doing this is also ecologically sound, as it saves water and sewage.
 However this is a man thing!
 Not only are men more suitably equipped for doing so, but female urine contains hormone residues that can be damaging to the environment.

-Spread your compost on the soil surface to create cover for amphibians and invertebrates and a foraging habitat for birds, such as song thrushes, and to help retain moisture.
+- Spread your compost on the soil surface to create cover for amphibians and invertebrates and a foraging habitat for birds, such as song thrushes, and to help retain moisture.
 Don’t dig it in, as this will reduce invertebrate populations.